Contents

 Your chapter should address several things clearly.

 First, your research model.
 Are you operating within a positivist model (assuming an objective reality independent of the observer)?
 An interpretivist model (assuming reality's socially constructed)?
 A pragmatist approach (choosing methods based on what answers your question)?
-Different paradigms shape your whole approach.
+Different models shape your whole approach.
 Make your model explicit.

 Second, your research design.
 Are you conducting a case study?
 An ethnography?
 Phenomenological research?
 Grounded theory?
 Different designs structure how you collect and analyse data.
 Explain your choice.